pangeo-forge/pangeo-forge-orchestrator/README.md

 ## Pangeo Forge Prefect
-This module takes a Pangeo Forge recipe [meta.yaml](https://github.com/pangeo-forge/roadmap/blob/master/doc/adr/0002-use-meta-yaml-to-track-feedstock-metadata.md) and [bakeries.yaml](https://github.com/pangeo-forge/roadmap/blob/master/doc/adr/0004-use-yaml-file-for-bakery-database.md) and register's the `meta.yaml`'s recipes with Prefect Cloud using the it's specified bakery information.
+This module takes a Pangeo Forge recipe [meta.yaml](https://github.com/pangeo-forge/roadmap/blob/master/doc/adr/0002-use-meta-yaml-to-track-feedstock-metadata.md) and [bakeries.yaml](https://github.com/pangeo-forge/roadmap/blob/master/doc/adr/0004-use-yaml-file-for-bakery-database.md) and registers the `meta.yaml`'s recipes with Prefect Cloud using the its specified bakery information.

 It is intended for use with Github Actions in the `pangeo-forge/staged-recipe` and `feedstock` repositories as outlined [here](https://github.com/pangeo-forge/roadmap/blob/master/doc/adr/0001-github-workflows.md).